MihaiOnSoftware/personal-resume/career_navigation_plan.md

 ## Step 1: Create Navigation HTML Structure

 ```
-Using red-green-blue TDD methodology from @tdd.md, and quality standards from @quality.md, implement the basic HTML structure for the career navigation feature.
+Using quality standards from @quality.md, implement the basic HTML structure for the career navigation feature.

-**RED Phase - Write Failing Tests:**
-Create a test file `test/career-navigation.test.js` that verifies:
-1. A career navigation container exists with class "career-nav"
-2. The container contains exactly 7 year links
-3. Each year link has the correct href attribute matching the job anchor IDs
-4. Each year link contains the correct year text (2020, 2018, 2017, 2014, 2013, 2011, 2008)
-5. The navigation is initially hidden (style="display: none")

-**GREEN Phase - Make Tests Pass:**
+**Note: We do not test static HTML/CSS code - tests are only for dynamic JavaScript functionality.**

+**Implementation:**
 Add the HTML structure to `src/resume.html` immediately after the opening of the experience section:
 - Create a div with class "career-nav" and initial style="display: none"
 - Add 7 anchor links with the following mapping: